Skip to content

 For the modern Operating Partner, the "Platform" strategy has become the default playbook.
 With high interest rates making mega-deals expensive and dry powder reaching record highs, Private Equity has pivoted aggressively toward add-on acquisitions.
 In 2024, add-ons accounted for approximately 75% of all buyout activity.
 The logic is seductive: buy a solid anchor asset, bolt on smaller competitors at lower multiples, and arbitrage the difference at exit.

 But for many portfolios, this arbitrage is a mirage.
-Instead of building a cohesive "Platform" that commands a premium, firms are inadvertently building "Frankenstein" portfolios—loose confederations of acquired companies held together by little more than a consolidated financial statement.
+Instead of building a cohesive "Platform" that commands a premium, firms are inadvertently building fragmented portfolios—loose confederations of acquired companies held together by little more than a consolidated financial statement.
 You have one logo, but four HR systems, three ERPs, and six different sales methodologies.

 The market penalizes this complexity.
 A true Platform operates as a single, scalable machine.
-A Frankenstein portfolio operates as a holding company with bloated overhead and cross-functional friction.
+A fragmented portfolio operates as a holding company with bloated overhead and cross-functional friction.
 The difference isn't just operational headache; it is a massive valuation gap.
 While you are projecting a 15x exit based on combined EBITDA, the buyer's due diligence will reveal the integration debt and price you like a distress sale.

 The Math: The 'Platform Premium' vs. The Synergy Trap

 The valuation delta between a true platform and a collection of assets is not theoretical; it is quantifiable.
-Data from Bessemer Venture Partners highlights a staggering "Platform Premium."
+Data from Bessemer Venture Partners highlights a significant "Platform Premium."
 Platform companies—those with unified data, distribution, and development ecosystems—commanded an average 8.2x Enterprise Value-to-Revenue multiple, compared to just 3.9x for standalone SaaS peers.
 That is a greater than 2x arbitrage available solely through effective integration.

 Why Most Firms Miss the Multiple